 On August 12, 2014, a subsidiary's Taiwan branch office and certain of its employees received indictment from the Taipei District Prosecutors Office for alleged violations of certain Taiwan banking and foreign exchange laws.
-In October 2015, the Taipei District Court rendered a not guilty verdict in favor of all defendants, on all charges alleging violation of Taiwan banking and foreign exchange laws.
-The Taipei District Court also lifted the freeze order on a deposit account in October 2015 and such deposit was released from restricted cash upon lifting of the freeze order.
-The case is now under appeal at the Taipei High Court.
-As of the date of this report, management believes that the Group's operations in Taiwan are in compliance with Taiwan laws and the legal proceedings would have no material impact on the Group's financial statements as a whole.
+As of the date of this report, management believes that the Group's operations in Taiwan are in compliance with Taiwan laws and the indictment would have no immediate material impact on the Group's business operations or financial position.

-As of December 31, 2015, the Group is a party to certain other legal proceedings which relate to matters arising out of the ordinary course of its business.
-Management believes that the outcome of such proceedings would have no material impact on the Group's financial statements as a whole.
+As of December 31, 2014, the Group is a party to certain other legal proceedings which relate to matters arising out of the ordinary course of its business.
+Management does not believe that the outcome of such proceedings will have a material effect on the Group's financial position, results of operations or cash flows.